-The Brize Norton Neighbourhood Plan Steering Group’s purpose is to design, implement and oversee the Neighbourhood Plan development process on behalf of the Brize Norton Parish Council in order that this will then progress to a successful Independent Examination and community referendum.
-Thereafter, the plan will be adopted by West Oxfordshire District Council and become planning policy.
+The Brize Norton Neighbourhood Plan Steering Group’s purpose is to design, implement and oversee the Neighbourhood Plan development process on behalf of the Brize Norton Parish Council in order that this will then progress to a successful Independent Examination and Community Referendum.

 The role of the group, whilst reporting to and agreeing with Brize Norton Parish Council, is to: